yijisoo/yijisoo.github.io/_drafts/practical-AI.md

 3. What's the most cognitive difficulties that human being have.

 There are some tasks that human agents have more difficulties than others.
+If you review the mistakes that human agents made.
+Human factors is a good discipline to archieve various failures that human agents have made.
+Out of these issues, some solutions with the structured steps have been overcome by simply applying

+Follow the structure -
+Avoid stereotype -
+Getting tired -
-Open Q&A.
+Knowing everythings - Open Q&A.
-Reminding things.
+Visilance - Reminder.

 4. Infrastructure to help machine agents do its jobs better